Reconstruction of SINR Maps from Sparse Measurements using Group Equivariant Non-Expansive Operators: GENEOS FOR SIGNAL RECONSTRUCTION

-We will assume that the ground truth $\varphi$ is reliable everywhere (i.e., $\psi \equiv 1$).
+In this work, we assume that the ground truth $\varphi$ is reliable everywhere (i.e., $\psi \equiv 1$).
+We recall that the ground truth is the true signal we aim to reconstruct from an extremely sparse sample $\hat{\varphi}$.
 Hence, the resulting sampling reliability $\hat \psi$ takes value in $\{0, 1\}$, where $\hat \psi(x,y)=1$ if $(x,y)$ is a known sample, otherwise $\hat \psi(x,y)=0$.
-In addition, $\chi_h \equiv 1$ for every pattern $P$. \begin{proposition} The map $F$ taking $S=(f,\psi_f)$ to the function $\hat c_{S,P}$ is a GENEO with respect to the group of planar translations. \end{proposition} \begin{proof} From Proposition \ref{propA} and the translation invariance of the Lebesgue measure, the statement immediately follows. \end{proof}
+In addition, we assume that $\chi_h \equiv 1$ in the support for every pattern $P$. \begin{proposition} The map $F$ taking $S=(f,\psi_f)$ to the function $\hat c_{S,P}$ is a GENEO with respect to the group of planar translations. \end{proposition} \begin{proof} From Proposition \ref{propA} and the translation invariance of the Lebesgue measure, the statement immediately follows. \end{proof}

 \begin{remark} Depending on the geometry of $D_h$ and the choice of patterns, we can allow $F$ to be equivariant w.r.t. a larger group, i.e. the group of isometries of the plane. \end{remark}